Overlay Stained Glass

 Traditionally stained glass was always manufactured using small pieces of glass fixed together with a ‘H’ lead strip and soldered to keep the glass pieces together.
+Think of it like a jigsaw being held up vertically.
 Although this procedure is sometimes still used today, the modern Overlay Stained Glass is a more popular and versatile product.
-Our Overlay Stained Glass is created by applying lead strips to both sides of a sheet of toughened safety glass with the Stained Glass Colourfilms located on one side of the glass under the leaded strips.
+Our Overlay Stained Glass is created by applying lead strips to both sides of a sheet of toughened safety glass with the Overlay Stained Glass Colours located on one side of the glass under the leaded strips.
 If required, our leaded glass panels can be supplied as double glazed units with the leadwork being located on the outer leaf of the double glazed unit.
 This would not be possible using the older method.

 The door set (pictured right) was created for a client in Bedford and we manufactured it using our traditional materials to create an authentic looking stained glass door with the added benefits of using toughened glass double glazed sealed units with excellent energy saving properties.
 You can see more images and a description of the job by reading this article.